AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 1. Assign all the relevant Product Profiles to the API, for example 'messagecenter', and save your changes.
 1. Browse to the **Credential details** tab of your project, and copy the **Technical Account Email** value.

-### Step 4 - Update the technical operator in the Client console {#ims-migration-step-4}
+### Step 4 - Update the technical operator in the Client Console {#ims-migration-step-4}

-Last step is to update the technical operator in Adobe Campaign Client console.
+Last step is to update the technical operator in Adobe Campaign Client Console.

 >[!CAUTION]
 >